Skip to content

 The coverage offered through the Snow College LewerMark policy is better than most U.S. citizens have with their own policies.
 For example, the policy offers 500,000 USD coverage per illness or accident.
 It also has evacuation and repatriation benefits.

-Snow College will assist students in knowing how to go about purchasing a policy.
+Snow College will assist students in knowing how to purchase a policy.
 You will automatically be registered for insurance once you register for classes.

 U.S. Healthcare and Emergency Procedures